 1. Collect Christmas Books

-Gathering enough books may seem like the most daunting part of the process, but we have some tips for building a book advent calendar on a budget.
+Gathering enough books may seem like the most daunting part of the process, but we have some tipsin the FAQs section below to help you building a book advent calendar on a budget.

 After the first year, you can use the same books year after year.
 Swapping out just a few books each year is an easy way to refresh and update the collection as your children get older.